 - lower equipment sales in India

-- higher North American onshore drilling activity due to strong fracking and a higher stage count
+- higher North American onshore drilling activity due to heavy fracking and a higher stage count

 - higher sales of artificial lift products in Canada

-- strong revenue from unconventional onshore activity and perforating activity in Egypt
+- strong revenues from unconventional onshore activity and perforating activity in Egypt

-- strong drilling and project activity in Peru, Colombia, and Ecuador as the rig count increased following higher crude oil prices
+- strong drilling and project activity in Peru, Colombia, and Ecuador as the rig count rose due to higher crude oil prices